-I’ve decided to create this road trip guide because all the conversations I have about my country abroad follow a trend.
+It’s funny how all the conversations I have about my home country with foreigners follow a trend.

-Yeah, he’s an awesome player, makes a lot of money and I don’t get his love life either.
-But eventually the conversation gets much more interesting:
+- Chit-chat about Cristiano Ronaldo.
+Yeah, he’s an awesome player, makes a lot of money and I don’t get his love life either, bla bla.

 - Where do you recommend to go to in Portugal?

-A road trip is one of the best way to practice slow travel.
-This new travel movement advocates you shouldn’t rush things and invest in getting to know deeply a country.
-It is particularly suited if you’re travelling on a budget.
+A road trip is one of the best ways to practice slow travel and budget travel.
+Not rushing things, enjoying the moment and investing deeply in getting to know a country.

-Yet, it’s characterized by dramatic beaches separated by dramatic cliffs, untouched landscapes and a raw Atlantic essence hard to find elsewhere.
-Apart from the kilometers of beaches, there are also a lot of quaint villages, blissful coastal cities and vast natural parks.
+It’s characterized by dramatic beaches separated by dramatic cliffs, untouched landscapes and a raw Atlantic ssence hard to find elsewhere.
+Apart from the kilometers of beaches, there are also quaint villages, blissful coastal cities and vast natural parks.

 Portugal road trip itinerary